AlistairHopkins92/react-blog-app-boilerplate/README.md

 - `python -m SimpleHTTPServer` to run the project

 ##To dos:
-- Add card styling to the blogs, projects and headshot
 - Build out the contact view with form
+- Setup a json file for project data & render them on the blog page
 - Setup blog post structure & render them on the blog page
-- Setup a json file for project data & render them on the blog page
+- Fix body content positioning
 - Link webpack to run with gulp
 - Add minification for js and css to gulp